-This project employs a “positive deviance” methodology, which recognizes that in all communities there are indigenous coping mechanisms and resiliency strategies that allow individuals to negotiate the risk of trafficking in spite of their limited opportunities.
+This project employed a “positive deviance” (PD) methodology, which recognizes that in all communities there are indigenous coping mechanisms and resiliency strategies that allow individuals to negotiate the risk of trafficking in spite of their limited opportunities.
 That is, even in the most adverse circumstances, some individuals adopt beneficial practices and are able to avoid trafficking, while others with similar resources and experiences are trafficked.
-The identification and mobilization of “positive deviant” practices allows those at risk to protect themselves and prevent trafficking and engages community members in looking within their own communities to discover successful and affordable solutions.
+The identification and mobilization of PD practices allows those at risk to protect themselves and prevent trafficking and engages community members in looking within their own communities to discover successful and affordable solutions.

 The project was generously funded by the Norwegian Ministry of Foreign Affairs.